-- The member must have a documented improvement in symptoms and decreased disease activity as measured by total body surface area (TBSA) after 2 months of in-office phototherapy.
+- The member must have a documented improvement in symptoms and decreased disease activity as measured by total body surface area (TBSA) after two months of in-office phototherapy.

 - The member is motivated, reliable, adherent to instructions, able to administer the treatment correctly, willing and able to keep records of treatments and attend regular follow-up visits with prescribing physician.

 - Member must sign a written consent form provided by their physician documenting the risks and benefits of this treatment.

 - The member has one of the following diagnoses:

 - Moderate to severe psoriasis, unresponsive to conventional treatment, for which narrowband ultraviolet B (NB-UVB) is prescribed,